-Choosing Baby Formula?
-Here's What You Need to Knowby Craig Sutton • August 15, 2016
+Considering Baby Formula?
+Here's What You Need to Know

-We concluded that in the end, a fed baby is the only options that matters, mothers should have the freedom to choose which option best fits their lifestyle (without judgment) and that our society needs to offer better support for working mothers whether they are breastfeeding or not.
+We concluded that in the end, a fed baby is the only option that matters.
+Mothers should have the freedom to choose which option best fits their lifestyle (without judgment) and that our society needs to offer better support for working mothers whether they are breastfeeding or not.

-Doctors recommend breastfeeding but in reality, 80% of all mothers will use formula at some point during their baby’s first year, especially working mothers.
+Doctors recommend breastfeeding but in reality, many mothers will use formula at some point during their baby’s first year, especially working mothers.

 Doctors recommend breastfeeding and say it is not superior to breast milk but they do agree that today’s formula has all the nutrition babies need.